 What is Foster Care Fortnight?

-Foster Care Fortnight™ is the UK’s biggest foster care awareness raising campaign, delivered by leading fostering charity, The Fostering Network.
+Foster Care Fortnight is the UK’s biggest foster care awareness raising campaign, delivered by leading fostering charity, The Fostering Network.
 Established for almost 20 years, the campaign showcases the commitment, passion and dedication of foster carers.
 It also supports fostering services to highlight the need for more foster carers.
 9,070 new foster families are needed in the next 12 months alone to care for a range of children, with the greatest need being for foster carers for older children, sibling groups, disabled children and unaccompanied asylum seeking children.

 Foster Care Fortnight receives around 1,000 pieces of media coverage each year, and The Fostering Network is delighted to receive the backing of celebrities and politicians from across the UK who lend their support to our campaign.

-How did people get involved in Foster Care Fortnight 2016?
+How to get involved in #FCF17

 Spread the word

-Showed support through social media
+Show support through social media

 Could you foster?

-Watch this film to find out the difference that foster carers can make to the lives of young people
+Watch this film to find out the difference that foster carers can make to the lives of young people: